YaoZooo/WikiPeopleQA-Dataset/README.md

 The background KG used is [WikiPeople](https://github.com/gsp2014/WikiPeople).

-The statistics of WikiPeople are displayed as follows:
+The statistics of WikiPeopleQA (QA pairs) are displayed as follows:

 |  | #Total | #Subset-1 Fact |#Subset-2 Fact |#Subset-3 Fact |
 | :-: | :-: | :-: | :-: | :-: |